 Impact of new products on deferred revenue.
 Many of our products launched in 2008 (Vivera retainers, Invisalign Teen, Invisalign Assist) include features of staged delivery or the option to receive replacement aligners during the course of treatment.
 As a result of these features, these products have a significantly higher amount of deferred revenue as a percentage of their average selling prices compared to Invisalign Full.
 Vivera retainers are delivered in four shipments over the course of a year, and revenue is initially deferred and then recognized as each shipment occurs.
-Invisalign Teen which includes up to six replacement aligners, is delivered in a single shipment except for the replacement aligners.
-Currently, the revenue for the six replacement aligners is 100 percent deferred based on the fair market value and recognized as the replacement aligners are used or when the case is completed.
+Invisalign Teen which includes up to six replacement aligners, is delivered in a single shipment except for the replacement aligners are used or when the case is completed.
 Although Invisalign Teen has been available since July 2008, we do not have sufficient evidence to support a usage rate less than 100 percent for the six replacement aligners at this time, however, we are continually gathering and evaluating our historical experience.
-If and when we gather sufficient historical experience to support a usage rate for the six replacement aligners less than 100 percent, we would adjust our deferred revenue balance to the estimated usage rate and prospectively apply this rate to future Invisalign Teen shipments.
+If and when we gather sufficient historical experience to support a usage rate for the six replacement aligners.
 For Invisalign Assist, when the progress tracking feature is selected, aligners are shipped every nine stages.
 As a result, revenue for these cases is deferred upon the first shipment and will be recognized upon the final shipment.
 Depending on customers' adoption of these products, our mix of products may continue to gradually shift towards these products, which will result in an increase in deferred revenue on our balance sheet.